Sometimes, when you read a job posting, you wonder if an employer can really exclude certain types of applicants from the candidate pool.

 Jobs Exempt from Hiring Requirements

-Even jobs which do not include religious activities are covered by this exception.
-For example, a church could hire only custodians who are members of their own religion and reject candidates of a different religious persuasion.
-This exception does not allow religious organizations to specify religions other than their own as a job requirement.
-Religious organizations are still prohibited from discriminating against job candidates based on age, race, gender, national origin or disability.
+Even jobs that do not include religious activities may be covered by this exception.
+For example, a church could hire only employees who are members of its religion and reject candidates of a different religious persuasion.

 The U.S. Supreme Court has interpreted the religious exemption to allow religious employers to use religious criteria in choosing all personnel.
 Religious organizations are still prohibited from discriminating against job candidates based on age, race, gender, national origin, or disability.

 It is rare for an employer to blatantly violate these laws by saying something like, "Only married men need apply."

 More common violations involve the implication (perhaps inadvertent) that a certain type of protected class of person would not receive consideration, e.g., "Looking for candidates with strong family orientation," or "Seeking applicants with a youthful perspective on social media."

 In some cases, an organization may not list requirements but may post a mission statement or goals that indicate that they are seeking a certain type of applicant:

 - Mission: To know Christ Jesus by living and then communicating the fullness of life within the family of God, the Church.

 - We are seeking married couples to work in our homes.

 - All interested individuals, including people of color, women, persons with disabilities, and persons who are lesbian, gay, bisexual, transgender, or intersex, are particularly urged to apply.